alexandramezeitoth/case_studies/README.md

 # case_studies
 Welcome to my public portfolio of data analytics case studies.
 Each project here showcases the application of data analysis techniques.
 All projects are based on publicly available datasets, and each case study follows a professional data analysis framework: Ask, Prepare, Process, Analyze, Share, and Act.

+---

+## Case Study #1: Smart Device Usage Analysis

+**Objective:**
+Analyze smart device usage data to identify trends and provide actionable marketing recommendations for a wellness technology company specializing in health-focused products for women.

+**Scenario Summary:**
+Using publicly available Fitbit data, I explored user behavior and translated insights into potential strategies for the company’s product offerings.
+The analysis and presentation were completed using Excel and Canva.

+**Key Deliverables:**
+- Clearly defined business problem
+- Overview of the data source (Fitbit Fitness Tracker Data from Kaggle)
+- Documented data cleaning and preparation steps
+- Visual and statistical analysis in Excel
+- Marketing recommendations based on insights
+- Final presentation designed in Canva

+**Tools Used:**
+- Microsoft Excel
+- Canva

+**Status:**
+Work in progress — files will be uploaded soon.